Water Supply - Calculating Expected Demand

-Calculating of expected demand in water supply service lines
+Calculating expected demand for water supply service lines.

 Sponsored Links

-The total theoretical demand for a water supply system can easily be calculated by adding all fixtures known maximum demand.
-Due to the nature of intermittent use the number of fixtures will unfortunate add up to unrealistic demands for the main supply lines to handle.
+The total theoretical demand for a water supply system can easily be calculated by adding known maximum demand for all fixtures in the system.
+Due to the nature of intermittent use this will unfortunate add up to unrealistic demands for the main supply service lines.
 A realistic demand for a supply system will always be far less than the total theoretical demand.

-The expected demand in a water supply system can be estimated like
+Expected demand in a water supply system can be estimated as

 qet = qnl + 0.015 ( Σqn - qnl ) + 0.17 ( Σqn - qnl )1/2 (1)